rderooy/dosbox-x-wiki/Home.md

 * **Reset window size**: Resets the DOSBox-X window to the default size.

-* **Frameskip**: Changes the frameskip setting, i.e. how many frames DOSBox-X skips before drawing one.
+* **Frameskip**: Changes the frameskip setting, i.e. how many frames DOSBox-X skips before drawing one, from 0 to 10.

 * **Force scaler**: Forces the use of a scaler even if the result might not be desired.
+To fit a scaler in the resolution used at full screen may require a border or side bars.
 To fill the screen entirely, depending on your hardware, a different scaler/fullresolution might work.

 * **Scaler**: Selects a scaler used to enlarge/enhance low resolution modes.